 She then drove over a lawn and hit a second police car, "making it inoperable" police said.
 Driving east on Stuart Street, "she then aimed her vehicle" at another police car, nearly crashing head-on, police said.

-On California Street, police say Williams pulled into a second driveway, crashed through a fence and tried to run
+On California Street, police say Williams pulled into a second driveway, crashed through a fence and tried to run away.
+She was arrested after a brief struggle, police said.

 Doug Oakley covers Berkeley.
 Contact him at 510-843-1408.
 Follow him at Twitter.com/douglasoakley.